-The 0/1h algorithm as well as the 0/2 hour algorithm, both recommended by the European Society of Cardiology, also include criteria to assist in the 'rule in' of patients at high risk of MI based either upon a single high threshold (higher than the 99th percentile) or a delta observed on serial sampling at one hour.
-It is important to note that these 'rule in' criteria do not usurp the use of the 99th percentile URL as the standard cutoff for diagnosing myocardial injury and MI.
-Rather, the criteria specified in 0/1h and 0/2h algorithms can be used as a surrogate to rapidly identify patients with high probability of MI.
-However, the positive predictive value of such criteria is generally less than 80% (11-14) and in cohorts with low prevalence of NSTEMI it may be substantially lower.
+Cardiology, also include criteria to assist in the "rule in" of patients at high risk of MI based either upon a single high threshold (higher than the 99th percentile) or a delta observed on serial sampling at 1 h.
+It is important to note that these rule-in criteria do not usurp the use of the 99th percentile URL as the standard cutoff for diagnosing myocardial injury and MI.
+Rather, the criteria specified in 0/1 h and 0/2 h algorithms can be used as a surrogate to rapidly identify patients with high probability of MI.
+However, the positive predictive value of such criteria is generally <80% (11-14), and in cohorts with low prevalence of NSTEMI, it may be substantially lower.
 Therefore, the diagnosis of MI should still be confirmed based on the criteria specified in the UDMI.

-Chronic myocardial injury is characterized by increased serial hs-cTn concentrations that do not change acutely ($\leq \pm 20\%$ variation as suggested by UDMI (1)), frequently caused by structural heart disease like hypertension or left ventricular dysfunction (15), long-term cardiac exposure to multiple metabolic risk factors (16) or toxic substances including drugs (17).
+Chronic myocardial injury is characterized by increased serial hs-cTn concentrations that do not change acutely (< +20% variation as suggested by UDMI [1]), frequently caused by structural heart disease such as hypertension or left ventricular dysfunction (15), longterm cardiac exposure to multiple metabolic risk factors (16), or toxic substances including drugs (17).
 Chronic increases in hs-cTn often signal a poor long-term prognosis, including an increased risk for cardiovascular diseases and mortality.
-Large observational studies have demonstrated an association between long-term prognosis and hs-cTn concentrations even lower than the 99th percentile and it appears that there is a continuous relationship from the limit of detection of an assay, including all normal values up to the 99th percentile URL (18).
-Accordingly, even hs-cTn concentrations between the limit of detection concentration and the 99th percentile URL are associated with increased risk in patients who presented to the ED but never demonstrate a hs-cTn > 99th percentile during their hospital presentation (19) (Fig. 1) and those in whom hs-cTn is obtained for primary or secondary prevention.
+Large observational studies have demonstrated an association between long-term prognosis and hs-cTn concentrations even lower than the 99th percentile, and it appears that there is a continuous relationship from the limit of detection of an assay, including all normal values up to the 99th percentile URL (18).
+Accordingly, even hs-cTn concentrations between the limit of detection and the 99th percentile URL are associated with increased risk in patients who presented to the ED but never demonstrate a hs-cTn > 99th percentile during their hospital presentation (19) (Fig. 1) and in those for whom hs-cTn is obtained for risk assement.

 The majority of analyte reference intervals are derived statistically using the central 95th percentile distribution of results from a presumably healthy cohort (20).
-Although the 97.5th percentile has been proposed by some as the appropriate diagnostic cut-off for MI using hscTn assays, the 99th percentile remains the reference standard for diagnosis of myocardial injury and MI and has been embedded within UDMI, IFCC and AACC guidelines (1, 5-7) since 2000.
-The 99th percentile was initially recommended to avoid large imprecision associated with the first generations of cTn assays which would influence clinical interpretation (21).
-Use of the 97.5th percentile would have resulted in a significantly higher misclassification rate of healthy individuals (2.5% versus 1.0%).
-Previously, diagnosis of myocardial infarction using creatine kinase MB utilized twice the URL.
-Contemporary clinical data indicate replacement of the 99th percentile with the 97.5th percentile would lead to more patients being classified as having chronic myocardial injury, whilst the increase in NSTEMI would be minor (22).
+Although the 97.5th percentile has been proposed by some as the appropriate diagnostic cutoff for MI using hs-cTn assays, the 99th percentile remains the reference standard for diagnosis of myocardial injury and MI and has been embedded within UDMI, IFCC, and AACC guidelines (1, 5-7) since 2000.
+The 99th percentile was initially recommended to avoid large imprecision associated with the first generations of cTn assays, which would influence clinical interpretation (21).
+Use of the 97.5th percentile would have resulted in a significantly higher misclassification rate of healthy individuals (2.5% vs 1.0%).
+Previously, diagnosis of MI using creatine kinase MB utilized twice the URL.
+Contemporary clinical data indicate replacement of the 99th percentile with the 97.5th percentile would lead to more patients being classified as having chronic myocardial injury, while the increase in NSTEMI would be minor (22).
 It has been argued, and we agree, that there is minimal evidence to support this change.
-Use of the 97.5th percentile would likely cause clinical confusion, encourage use of non-standardized definitions for MI diagnosis, and reduce the validity of data collected from large epidemiology and therapeutic trials that have been used to derive treatment protocols for patients with MI.
-At present, laboratory medicine, cardiology and emergency medicine guidelines continue to support the 99th percentile (7).
+Use of the 97.5th percentile would likely cause clinical confusion, encourage use of nonstandardized definitions for MI diagnosis, and reduce the validity of data collected from large epidemiology and therapeutic trials that have been used to derive treatment protocols for patients with MI.
+At present, laboratory medicine, cardiology, and emergency medicine guidelines continue to support the 99th percentile (7).

-Selecting an appropriate reference cohort to derive the 99th percentile
+Selecting an Appropriate Reference Cohort to Derive the 99th Percentile